Harshitapk/SQL_Project1/starting_with_data.md

  ----- It gives total time spent by each visitor

-with total_t as
+WITH total_t as
-(select sum(timeonsite)/60 as total_time,fullvisitorid from all_sessions_clean
+(SELECT sum(timeonsite)/60 as total_time,fullvisitorid FROM all_sessions_clean
-group by fullvisitorid
+GROUP BY fullvisitorid
-order by 1 desc )
+ORDER BY 1 desc )

 ----- It gives total time spend by visitors from each country limited by top 10

-select sum(total_time),country from all_sessions_clean ac
+SELECT sum(total_time),country FROM all_sessions_clean ac
 join total_t tt on ac.fullvisitorid=tt.fullvisitorid
-group by country
+GROUP BY country
-order by 1 desc limit 10
+ORDER BY 1 desc limit 10

 Answer: Visitors from United States spend most time on this site